Braves vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves will try to defeat Bryan Reynolds and the Pittsburgh Pirates at PNC Park on Wednesday at 7:05 PM ET.
+The Atlanta Braves and Ronald Acuna Jr. will take the field against the Pittsburgh Pirates and Andrew McCutchen at PNC Park on Thursday, with the first pitch at 12:35 PM ET.

-Bookmakers list the Braves as -300 favorites on the moneyline, while giving the underdog Pirates +240 moneyline odds.
-Atlanta (-2.5) is the favorite on the run line.
-The matchup's total has been set at 9.5 runs.
+The favored Braves have -210 moneyline odds to win against the underdog Pirates, who are listed at +170.
+A 10-run total is set in the contest.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.